Not All Cruise Price Alerts Are Worth Setting Up. Here's How to Tell.

 When Alerts Matter Most

-• 0-30 days before sailing: Average drop of -25.5%, but limited cabin selection.
+• 0-30 days before sailing: Drops average around 25%, but limited cabin selection.
 Your alert fires, but the cabin you wanted may be gone.

-If you've already booked, the 31-90 day window is when your rebook alert matters most.
-Set it and watch — that's when the yield management systems make their biggest moves.
+If you've already booked, the 31-90 day window is when your rebook alert matters most — that's when the yield management systems make their biggest moves.
 For a deeper look at booking timing, see our analysis of the best day to book a cruise.

 Which Alert Tools to Use